adeperio/base/README.md

 127.0.0.1 myapp.com
 ```

-When specifiying the callback URI's in your Google or Facebook developer consoles, make sure that domain name matches whats listed in your admin panel.
+When specifying the callback URI's in your Google or Facebook developer consoles, make sure that domain name matches whats listed in your admin panel.

 In your oauth provider developer consoles, you can also add multiple callback URIs.

 This is useful if you have instances of Base on multiple environments and ports.

-For example, Base runs on port 3000 when in development, so the callback URI for Base would be https://basestackjs.com:3000/auth/facebook/callback for the Facebook provider URI value.
+For example, Base runs on port `3000` when in development, so the callback URI for Base would be https://basestackjs.com:3000/auth/facebook/callback for the Facebook provider URI value.

 > Also make sure that the callback URI exists as a route in your app.
 The default routes for the callback URI in Base are
 > https://myapp.com/auth/facebook/callback